tannal/tannal.glitch.me/exchange.md

 ('Ways to prevent XSS attacks?', 'Preventing XSS attacks can be achieved by sanitizing user input, using Content Security Policy (CSP), and validating on the server-side...');

-sudo tcpdump -i any tcp port 8080
+sudo tcpdump -i any -A -vv tcp port 8080

 sudo tcpdump -i any -A -vv 'tcp port 5432 and (src host 192.168.43.27 or dst host 192.168.43.27)'